stacks-network/docs/_core/smart/overview.md

 {:toc}

 <div class="uk-card uk-card-default uk-card-body">
-<h5>Clarity is in pre-release</h5>
+<h5>Early Release</h5>
-<p>Clarity, its accompanying toolset, and the SDK are in pre-release.
-If you encounter issues with or have feature requests regarding Clarity, please create an issue on the <a href='https://github.com/blockstack/blockstack-core/issues' target='_blank'>blockstack/blockstack-core</a> repository.
+<p>Clarity and its accompanying toolset are in early release.
+If you encounter issues with or have feature requests regarding Clarity, please create an issue on the <a href='https://github.com/blockstack/stacks-blockchain/issues' target='_blank'>blockstack/stacks-blockchain</a> repository.
 To read previous or join ongoing discussions about smart contracts in general and Clarity in particular, visit the <strong><a href='https://forum.blockstack.org/c/clarity' target='_blank'>Smart Contracts</a></strong> topic in the Blockstack Forum.
 </p>
 </div>